skkuJK/C-language-storage/README.md

 * [Reference](#reference)

 ## Introduction
-Hi.
+Hi!
+Everyone!
 This open source is aimed at face recognition in real time using smart phone.
 Administrators can manage data through the Web.

 ## Install
 ## How to use